Science KS2: The work of Sir Isaac Newton

 He talks about how he carried out his own observations, as well as discussing his famous book on the subject.

-This clip is from the series Scientists and Scientific Method.
+This short film is from the BBC series, Scientists and Scientific Method.

 As a starter to introduce a practical science activity, you could write a simple quiz to encourage pupils to capture the keywords shown in the video.